 Renal impairment.
 Monitor CBCs for first year; monitor liver function; discontinue if ALT (SGPT) levels >3×ULN persist.
-Discontinue if markedly elevated CPK levels, myopathy, gallstones, or severely depressed HDL levels occur.
+Discontinue if markedly elevated CPK levels, myopathy, gallstones, hypersensitivity reactions, or severely depressed HDL levels occur.
 Pregnancy (Cat.C).
 Nursing mothers: not recommended (during and for 5 days after final dose).

 Avoid statins.
 Potentiates oral anticoagulants (reduce anticoagulant dose and monitor PT/INR).
 Allow at least 1hr before or 4–6hrs after bile acid sequestrants.
 Caution with immunosuppressants (eg, cyclosporine, tacrolimus), colchicine, other nephrotoxic drugs.